Compart - Document- and Output-Management

 PDF Glossary

-PDF - a multifaceted classic.
-Numerous specifications and special versions of the Portable Document Format.
+On this page you will find numerous specifications and special versions of the Portable Document Format (PDF).

 Developed by Adobe Systems in 1994, the Portable Document Format (PDF) was and remains, by virtue of continuous advances, the worldwide standard for electronic data exchange.
 It was the first platform-independent exchange format for electronic documents and its many benefits put it front and center in nearly all market segments.
 Numerous special versions have emerged over the years that address the special requirements of specific industries and areas of application.